vinaykumarhs2020/CarND-Vehicle-Detection/submission/project_report.md

 ### Deep Learning Based Vehicle Detection

-While the models above performed fairly well, they needed a lot of manual finetuning and parameter adjestment to work on the video data.
-Increasing the number of sliding windows improved the result but significantly increasing processing time.
+While the models above performed fairly well, they needed a lot of manual finetuning and parameter adjustments to work on the video data.
+Increasing the number of sliding windows improved the result with significant increase in processing time.
 This led me to look for deep learning based approaches.

 We can either use transfer learning to get the features and use sliding window technique to detect cars in the image or go for some advanced approaches.
 [Single Shot Multibox Detector (SSD)](https://arxiv.org/abs/1512.02325) and [You Only Look Once (YOLO): Real Time Object Detection](https://pjreddie.com/darknet/yolo/) have been very popular approaches in the literature recently and propose a significant improvement.
 I wanted to try their performance on the video data to see the difference.
 YOLO is based on __darknet__ and need some work around to get the pipeline running, whereas SSD had a port for keras and was easy to try out on the test data.